isomerpages/moe-haisingcatholic/_hsc-community/Students/BOOKLIST AND UNIFORM.md

 Sales of Textbook and Uniform for 2024 has been shared with the parents via Parents Gateway (PG).

-Please click here for the [Sales of Uniform and Textbook for 2024](/files/HSC%20Community/Book%20and%20uniform%20for%202024/for%202024%20sec%202-4%20uniform%20and%20textbook%20sales.pdf) QR Code to order form, information.
+Please click here for the [Sales of Uniform and Textbook for 2024](/files/HSC%20Community/Book%20and%20uniform%20for%202024/for%202024%20sec%202-4%20uniform%20and%20textbook%20sales.pdf) QR Code, order form  and information.

 Sales of Textbooks
 --------
-There are modes which you can purchase  the textbooks:
+There are 2 modes which you can purchase  the textbooks:

-***1. Online Order ***
+**1. Online Order **

 Online order can be made from 06 Nov to 07 Dec 2023 via:   www.hscs.cascoedusupply.com.sg